graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-06/2025-06-01-parallel-scaling-laws.md

 ### Background

 The approach comes from a practical inference bottleneck: for large models, single batch inference can be memory-bound, especially on resource constrained edge devices.
-Rather than increasing model size or generating more reasoning steps PARSCALE aims to scale a new axis, parallel computation, to keep model size approximately constant.
+Rather than increasing model size or generating more reasoning steps, PARSCALE aims to scale a new axis, parallel computation, to keep model size approximately constant while improving performance.

 Inspired by techniques like Classifier-Free Guidance (CFG), PARSCALE hypothesizes: